What is Prevent and how to make a Prevent referral.

 If you're worried about someone and think they are at risk of getting involved in terrorism or extremism, you should make a Prevent referral using the referral form attached to this page.
 If it's an emergency, please tel: 999.

 Lets Talk About It - Working Together To Prevent Terrorism has more information about spotting the signs.
+To raise awareness of Prevent you can also look at the printable resources available.

 You can also contact the Prevent team tel: 0300 122 8694.
 Or you can call anonymously tel: 0800 789 321.
 If you see online material promoting terrorism or extremism, you can report it online.